kyma-project/kyma/components/telemetry-operator/README.md

 make undeploy-local
 ```
 ## Trying it out on a Kyma cluster
 You can try out the Telemetry Operator on your Kyma cluster.
 Learn here how to install and configure it.
 When you're finished testing the Telemetry Operator, you should disable it again.
 ### Prerequisites

 - A Kyma Cluster with the latest Kyma version installed

 ### Enable Telemetry Operator integration
-1. To install the Telemetry Operator together with the Telemetry Fluent Bit Daemon Set with null output config, run:
+1. Install the Telemetry Operator together with the Telemetry Fluent Bit Daemon Set with null output config:

    ```bash
    kyma deploy --component=telemetry
    ```

 2. Configure the Telemetry Fluent Bit component to push logs to the Loki backend.
-Loki comes with the Kyma out of the box .
+Loki comes with the Kyma out of the box:

    ```bash
    kyma deploy --component logging --value global.telemetry.enabled=true